 Any student interested in science/medicine who will be in grades 9-12 at the start of the program can apply to PULSE.
 (Current 8th-grade students are able to apply because they will be in high school by the start of the program; current seniors in high school cannot apply because they will have graduated by the start of the program.)

-- To supplement student science education with a quality, longitudinal experience
+- To supplement student science education with a quality, 12-week longitudinal curriculum

-- To foster the interests of high school students from surrounding communities through interactive lectures, problem based learning sessions, and shadowing opportunities.
+- To foster the interests of high school students from surrounding communities through interactive lectures, problem-based learning sessions and clinical shadowing opportunities.

-- To empower Penn State students (of all disciplines) to act as mentors and educational leaders
+- To empower Penn State students to act as mentors and educational leaders.

 College of Medicine students

-PULSE remains active throughout the year and encourages involvement of medical, PA, nursing, and graduate students.
-If you would like to learn more about our organization or if you would like to get involved, please feel free to contact any of the officers.
+PULSE remains active throughout the year and encourages involvement of medical, PA, nursing and graduate students.
+Students who would like to learn more about the organization or get involved, should contact any of the officers listed below.